HuemulSolutions/wisecore-front/.github/instructions/prompt.instructions.md

 Use tanstack query and shadcn/ui for the frontend when applicable.
 Always use hover:cursor-pointer for buttons and interactive elements.
 Use lucide icons for icons in the frontend.
+Use english as the primary language for the UI.